nliautaud/storynator/README.md

 [demo]: https://cdn.rawgit.com/nliautaud/storynator/3c37a0fd0632993a08788bb65b5efcdfe40e8864/story.html

-### Features
+Storynator is a self-contained program and editable document which aims to write and layout a simple storyboard with the speed of light, to display it and browse it on a dynamic way, to simplify small edits and to stimulate big changes and structural experiments, while being as shareable as a simple PDF.

-- Drop images files.
+- Add scenes and frames, drop images files
-- Direct text editing.
-Don't need to open Photoshop to edit a description or copy some text.
+- Write things directly
-- Reorder things by drag & drop.
-Just move that shot before this one.
+- Reorder scenes and shots by drag & drop
-- Automatic numbering.
-Don't correct every shot numbers when you add an image.
-- Responsive & dynamic layout.
-That's not your daddy PDF.
-- Sharing & collaborating made easy.
-Send the file.
-Or synchronise things.
+- See how everything is numbered automaticaly
+- Open your document on any device, choose what element to display
+- Send your storyboard to somebody or synchronize and edit it with your team
 - Change the layout & design if you want.
 That's just HTML and CSS.

 ### Getting started

 Open the [demo][demo] and start editing.
+Everything take place on your browser, and on your browser only, even when using the demo link : no single action (including loading images) is recorded, uploaded trough internet, nor stored anywhere.

-When you're ready to save your changes, juste save the page (like just ``Ctrl+S`` or ``Cmd+S``).
+When you're ready to save your changes, juste save the page on your computer (like just ``Ctrl+S`` or ``Cmd+S``).
+That saved file is autonomus, and may be opened from your computer, edited, and saved, again.

-To continue editing, open the storyboard that you've just downloaded, edit-it and save-it again !

 ### Adding elements

 In edit mode, you'll see some hollow blocs with dashed borders.
 They're new scenes and new frames waiting to be created.
 Start to edit them, and they will instantly became fresh new elements.

-You can also drag an hollow element to somewhere you'd like a new one, or directly drop some images onto a hollow frame.
+Start to write some text, drag them to somewhere you'd like a new one, or just drop some images onto the hollow frames.

 If you want to quickly add a bunch of empty frames, you may use the buttons next to the scene header.
-One append them at the end, and the other insert them at the begining (you don't have to scroll to the bottom for that).
+One append them at the end, and the other insert them at the begining (so you don't have to scroll to the bottom for that).

 To delete a scene, use the button next to its header.

-By clicking on a frame you'll reveal an overlay with the frames options :
+By clicking on a frame you'll reveal an overlay with options (you can select multiple frames with the ``shift`` key) :
 - ``✕`` delete the selected frames
 - ``--`` link the selected frames to the previous shot
 - ``⇔`` toggle the selected frames width limitation (see [images](#images))

-You can select multiple frames with the ``shift`` key.

 By default, each frame of the storyboard define a distinct shot.
 By linking a frame to its predecessor trough the frame options you define that it's still the same shot, and thus define a shot illustrated by several frames.
 The shots will be numbered accordingly, and may be displayed differently.

-### Writing

-The texts are directly editables.

-Depending on your browser you may use the usual keyboard shortcuts to undo/redo text changes (ex. ``ctrl+z`` or ``⌘+z``) and apply formatting like bold, italic or underline (ex. ``ctrl+b`` or ``⌘+b``).

-### Reorder frames and parts

-Drag & drop things by grabbing the images or the handle next to the scenes titles.

-You can move frames between scenes too.
-The relations between frames will be taken into account when moving them around :
-- move all the frames of a shot by moving the first one
-- move a frame to the head of its own shot by moving it before the first one
-- insert a frame into an existing shot by moving it between the first and the last one
-- extract a frame from a shot by moving it a little further

 ### Loading images